Dublin - What you need to know!

-Dublin is the code name for a application server which will ship as a separate download for Windows server around the .NET 4.0 timeframe.
+Dublin is the code name for an application server which will ship as a separate download for Windows Server around the .NET 4.0 timeframe.
 The application server’s focus will be on Workflow Foundation and Windows Communication Foundation applications.
-So, to me the developer pushing out code today what does it mean?

-Well it means that a lot of the grunt work involved with WCF/WF applications is taken away because Dublin will provide a host for them - no more need for IIS for WCF and bespoke solutions for WF.
-That is not so great, I mean of course you can write your own still and in some situations that will be faster or more scalable than Dublin, but because the host is built the surrounding services come included.
-So lets take a prime example of how this would effect WF: Currently WF has a great tracking system which you can visualize using WinForms or ASP.NET, but why should I need to “copy-and-paste” that code into every WF application?
-Why isn’t there an out of the box tool like BizTalk has?
-Well since the Dublin server will host your workflows they will now provide you with a tool to do it!
+Well, it means that a lot of the grunt work involved with WCF/WF applications is taken away because Dublin will provide a host for them—no more need for IIS for WCF and bespoke solutions for WF.
+That is not so great, I mean of course you can write your own still, and in some situations that will be faster or more scalable than Dublin.
+But because the host is built, the surrounding services come included.
+So let’s take a prime example of how this would affect WF:

 Dublin setup/configuration tool